T1REGOC/EUWRO-Slovenia-2025/README.md

 <br><br><br>
 # ASSEMBLY INSTRUCTIONS
 ## HARDWARE

+List of materials:
+All of the 3d prints, and engineering materials + M2 & M3 set of bolts amd nuts

 ### 1. PLATFORM
 Place the front / rear platform next to the middle one so that the holes for the screwes corespond and then screw it.